mike-lischke/vscode-antlr4/README.md

 * Updated prebuilt antlr4-graps binaries for all platforms.
 * Quick navigation has been extended to imports/tokenvocabs and lexer modes.
 * The symbols list now contains some markup to show where a section with a specific lexer mode starts.
-* Fixed also a little mishighlighting in the language syntax file.
+* Fixed also a little mis-highlighting in the language syntax file.
 * Added a license file.

 ### 0.3.4